India Australia ECTA

 - If the importer adopts the recognized regional condition, it must communicate the same to the exporter in writing and implement the measures in a reasonable period of time.

 - If upon evaluation, the importer does not recognize the regional condition, it must communicate this in writing along with the rationale behind the decision to the other.
-If a Party modifies or revokes a determination that recognises regional conditions of the other Party, it is possible for the concerned Party to request an assessment on whether the determination is reinstated.
+If a Party modifies or revokes a determination that recognizes the regional conditions of the other Party, it is possible for the concerned Party to request an assessment on whether the determination is reinstated.

 The concept of “equivalence” is about ensuring fair trade despite the differences in the regulatory measures concerning food and health quality standards since, in practice, these standards may be fulfilled using different kinds of measures.
 For instance, Australia uses heat treatment of milk to produce hard cheese for food safety.
 However, New Zealand uses a “no-risk” period of import of cucurbits from Australia as an alternative health measure.
 Therefore, New Zealand can accept this alternative health measure without undermining its national objectives of food and health quality.